department-of-veterans-affairs/vets-website/_disability-benefits/apply-for-benefits/help.md

 #### How do I designate a VSO or representative?

-There are two ways to designate a VSO or representative:
+There are two ways to do this:

-Use [eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation).
+- Use [eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation).
 You can notify VA that you will be using a representative or modify your current representation online using eBenefits.

-Complete [VA Form 21-22](http://www.vba.va.gov/pubs/forms/VBA-21-22-ARE.pdf).
+- Complete [VA Form 21-22](http://www.vba.va.gov/pubs/forms/VBA-21-22-ARE.pdf).
 Mail this form to your nearest [VA regional office](http://www.benefits.va.gov/benefits/offices.asp).
 Please speak to the service organization or representative before you submit your request.

 </div>
 </div>